MilenaPetkanova/spomenik/README.md

 - fortawesome
 - toast

-Back-end:
-- sequelize
-- bcrypt-nodejs
-- jsonwebtoken

 ## Conventions

-- Use BEM for class names
+- Use BEM-ish for class names
 - Use tailwindcss for styles (as much as possible)

 ## Structure